 - Breadcrumbs – Tear the bread into chunks and let them sit out, uncovered, in a bowl the night before making the stuffing.

 The leftover stuffing stores well in an airtight container in the fridge for up to 5 days.
-Reheat them for a few minutes in the microwave or in the oven until warmed through.
+Reheat it for a few minutes in the microwave or in the oven until warmed through.
 You can also use it in Leftover Thanksgiving Casserole.

 Pin for later: